 Tracking Macros: A Way to Build Better Nutrition

-Counting calories can help you achieve weight loss, but it won't necessarily help you build better nutrition.
-This is why the new, and best, method to achieve any fitness goal is by tracking macros.
-Counting macros, short for macronutrient, is a form of eating (some would say 'flexible dieting') that involves monitoring individual macronutrient intake instead of just calories.
+Counting macros, short for macronutrients, is a form of eating (some would say 'flexible dieting') that involves monitoring individual macronutrient intake instead of just calories.
 This means tracking the amount of protein, carbohydrates, and fats you eat every day.
 The idea is that there is no limitation on what foods you eat as long as you hit your daily macro intake.
 Thus challenging the old idea that calories in and calories out are all that matter.

 Now, before you stop counting calories altogether, learn more about why tracking macros is more effective and how to get started on building better nutrition and achieving better results, be it weight loss or building muscle!
+Plus, we have the inside scoop on an app that helps you give you nearly accurate macronutrient calculations for any fitness goal and gives you a space to start tracking nutrition, amongst other things, that way you can calculate your macros and start tracking them ASAP!

 All the foods we eat have macro and micronutrients.
 Macronutrients are foods containing nutrients that your diet requires in large amounts, as we know now - protein, carbs, fats.
 Micronutrients are substances that are required in smaller amounts, these would be vitamins, minerals, and electrolytes.
 Both are important for our survival, but when you track macros using a health app it usually tracks the important micronutrients for you.